DobriyDed/docs-en/docs/pages/quick-start.rst

 Install `Allocs Fixes <https://7dtd.illy.bz/wiki/Server%20fixes>`_.
 --------------------------------------------------------------------

+Allocs fixes is probably already installed on your server, if not you'll end up installing it anyway most likely.

 Confirm the webserver is up and running.
 To do this, you can browse to ``http://ip:port`` in your browser.
 Replace ip and port with the values for your server (so for example you'd type something like this; http://192.168.0.1:8084) You should see the dynamic map page.

 To get the port of the webserver, you will need to go into your serverconfig. xml and find the value for "ControlPanelPort".